 4.3.
 Heterogeneous dynamics

 Figures 5 and 6 below report the corresponding median response of the Gini net income levels to shocks on different variables by samples.
 To ease their visualization, the median response is presented in terms of percent deviation from its steady state.
-Particularly, we would not be able to know how many countries were actually behaving as the average dynamics, we only discuss the results that were statistical significant in the previous point.
+Particularly, we would not be able to know how many countries were actually behaving as the average dynamics, we only discuss the results that were statistically significant in the previous point.

 We now present the IRF impulses of our main variables (fiscal and labour variables) for the full sample and the two sub-samples.
-Figure 5 reports the median responses of Gini net income among the 23 countries in the sample over a 10-year horizon.
+Figure 5 reports the median responses of Gini net income among the 23 countries in the sample over a 5-year horizon.
 As noted by Góes (2016), this is an informative way of presenting the additional results, which would not be available if we had imposed homogeneity in the previous estimation.